-The Uncomfortable Topic of Children and Online Pornography:
+Children Youth and Online Pornography:

 Why You Shouldn’t Wait Until High School to Talk About It

 As much as we may want to postpone having ‘the talk’ with our children, having internet access means they are going to get their sexual health questions answered online if we don’t offer our views on it first.
 Pre-teen curiosity about sexuality is very normal, but without some guidance about how to minimize the harm that online pornography can cause to their sexuality preteens can be exposed to very, very hard core and graphic images and videos.
 This entertaining and frank discussion will help you feel better about having conversations with your children about online pornography and equip you with tools to guide their way to safer education.
 Youth